-Sample platforms are included on the performance chart to demonstrate current capabilities.
-Map server platforms are represented by a horizontal line on the chart (based on their SPECrate\fp2000 performance benchmark).
-The file data source line represents peak loads of 3,000 TPH for Intel Xeon 2400-MHz baseline platform, and is recommended for use when configuring with a file data source or heavy map service loads.
-The ArcSDE data source line represents 6,000 TPH for the Intel Xeon 2400-MHz baseline platform, and is recommended for use when configuring standard services with an ArcSDE data source or light map service loads.
-The estimated peak transactions per hour are provided on the horizontal axis, and are identified at the platform intersection with the appropriate data source line.
-Figure 7-17 identifies ArcIMS data server loads.
+Figure 8-17 identifies ArcIMS and AGS equivalent data server loads.
 This chart is required when the source data is located on a separate data server platform.
 Enter the chart from the left side with the required peak transaction rate (map requests per hour).
-The equivalent data server load is provided on the horizontal axis, and is identified by the intersection of the peak transaction rate line with the appropriate ArcSDE data server line on the chart.
+The equivalent data server load is provided on the horizontal axis, and is identified by the intersection of the peak transaction rate line with the appropriate service line on the chart.

-Figure 7-17 ArcIMS Data Server Processing Loads
+Figure 8-17 ArcIMS/AGS Data Server Processing Loads